-After giving effect to this offering, the Morgan Stanley Funds will own 61.0% of our outstanding common stock and, should the underwriters exercise in full the over-allotment option, 58.6% of our outstanding common stock.
+After giving effect to this offering, the Morgan Stanley Funds will own % of our outstanding common stock and, should the underwriters exercise the overallotment option, % of our outstanding common stock.

 As of March 31, 2004, Morgan Stanley Senior Funding, Inc., a subsidiary of Morgan Stanley, had a \$5.0 million participation in and acts as an agent under our new senior secured credit facility, and it acts as an agent under our new senior second lien term loan.
-Morgan Stanley Senior Funding was a lender and acted as agent under our former senior secured credit facility.
+Morgan Stanley Senior Funding was the lead lender and acted as agent under our former senior secured credit facility.
 Morgan Stanley & Co.
 Incorporated, an affiliate of Morgan Stanley, is acting as one of the representatives of the underwriters of this offering.

-Since the beginning of our 2002 fiscal year until repayment of our former secured credit facility in March 2004, Morgan Stanley Senior Funding received fees totaling \$0.4 million for its services as agent under that facility.
-In addition to these fees, other affiliates of Morgan Stanley have received a total of \$0.3 million in fees and expense reimbursements for services provided to us since the beginning of our 2002 fiscal year, including \$0.1 million in connection with the ESG acquisition.
-In connection with the March 2004 refinancing of our existing credit agreements and related recapitalization, Morgan Stanley Senior Funding received the following fees for its role in arranging the new credit facilities: \$0.5 million for the senior secured revolving credit facility, \$1.1 million for the senior secured term loan B and \$0.9 million for the senior second lien term loan.
+Since the beginning of our 2002 fiscal year until repayment of our former secured credit facility in March 2004, Morgan Stanley Senior Funding received fees totaling \$360,000 for its services as agent under that facility.
+In addition to these fees, affiliates of Morgan Stanley have received a total of \$ million in fees and expense reimbursements for services provided to us since the beginning of our 2002 fiscal year, including \$ million in connection with the ESG acquisition.
+In connection with the March 2004 refinancing of our existing credit agreements and related recapitalization, Morgan Stanley Senior Funding received the following fees for its role in arranging the new credit facilities: \$0.7 million for the senior secured revolving credit facility, \$1.1 million for the senior secured term loan B and \$1.0 million for the senior second lien term loan.
 Morgan Stanley Senior Funding is not entitled to receive any ongoing fees or expense reimbursements for any services rendered under the credit agreements.
 Morgan Stanley Senior Funding is not committed to fund any portion of the senior secured term loan B or the senior second lien term loan and accordingly will not receive any amounts if any of those loans are prepaid.

-As part of the March 2004 recapitalization and the related distribution of \$258.4 million to stockholders, the Morgan Stanley Funds received approximately \$217 million.
+As part of the March 2004 recapitalization and the related distribution of \$258 million to stockholders, the Morgan Stanley Funds received approximately \$217 million.